pliang279/LM_bias/README.md

 python data_preprocess.py --embed_source glove --by_pca True --num_components 5 --save_subspace False
 ```

+Glove embedding and gpt2 embedding are large files, you can download or extract them by yourself, and we will also upload them via google drive soon.

 ### 2. Train the bias classifier and learn the projection matrix P
 ```python
 python context_nullspace_projection.py